Baking ryebread with sour dough

 (say in the morning)

-In a large bowl mix sour dough, youghurt and ale with a whisk.
+In a very large bowl (size of about 15 litre) mix sour dough, youghurt and ale with a whisk.
 Make sure there are no clumps left of the sour dough.
 Then add rye grains, linseeds and sunflower seeds and water and whisk it into a brownish soup.
 Then mix wholemeal and white flour into the bowl.
 You should still be able to use the whisk at this stage.
 Mix the rye flour into the dough with a big wooden spoon.
 Don't be shy to work yourself into a sweat and getting blisters in your palms.

 • Sourdough from last time you baked (around 2-300gr)